-Starting 4/1/21, payment will not be made by the Health Plans if there is no visit data that matches the Sandata database.
+Yes, if no matching visits are found.
+Starting 10/1/21, payment will not be made by the Health Plans/DDD if there is no visit data that matches in Sandata .

 A: Yes, all the information can be downloaded from this website and through the Sandata website login once your agency receives training.
 Instructions will be provided in training.

 A: Yes, Sandata has a reporting module for each provider to access and generate reports

 Sandata has implemented a task list that will be fed by the Health Plans.
 However, not all health plans will be sending task information when EVV goes live in October.
 The provider agencies can add task information for the member's services if not given from the health plan.

 Med-QUEST is rollout out EVV on October 5th when the provider agencies start their training.
 You will start seeing caregivers use their smart devices to capture visit information.
 You will also be able to confirm or deny services.

 Sandata EVV training will start October and be available through Decmber.
 The Soft Launch Period for EVV will be from 10/5/2020-12/29/2020.
 EVV mandatory usage will begin on 12/30/2020.